No-Churn Pumpkin Ice Cream

 - Add graham crackers.
-Now, fold the graham cracker in with a rubber spatula.
-Once thoroughly combined, pour the mixture into a freezer-safe pan and cover.
+Now, fold the graham cracker in with a rubber spatula or wooden spoon.
+Once thoroughly combined, pour the ice cream mixture into a freezer-safe pan and cover.
 I use a 9×5″ loaf pan and cover it with plastic wrap, but you can use whatever you’d like!
 This recipe fills one and close to half of another 9×5″ loaf pan.

 - Freeze.
 Place into the freezer to set.
 The ice cream is absolutely delicious and like soft serve after about 2 hours.
 If you prefer harder ice cream, freeze for at least 6-8 hours, or preferably overnight.
 Enjoy!

 Frequently asked questions

 The two dairy products used to make no-churn ice cream are heavy whipping cream and sweetened condensed milk.
 Good news – there are dairy-free substitutes that work great!
 Here’s the heavy whipping cream you can use!
 This is not sold at every grocery store, but I can usually find it at Target and Walmart.
 I don’t typically see dairy-free sweetened condensed coconut milk at the grocery store, but you can use the link to find it on Amazon.

 This recipe for pumpkin ice cream definitely has a pumpkin flavor!
 If you enjoy that slightly earthy, subtly sweet taste of pumpkin, you’re going to love this dessert.
 It’s rich, luscious and the perfect fall treat.